Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 Under a borrower defense to repayment, you may be eligible for loan forgiveness (a discharge) of the federal Direct Loans you took out to attend a school if that school committed fraud by doing something or failing to do something, or otherwise violated applicable state law related to your loans or the educational services you paid for.

-16. How do I submit a claim for a borrower defense to repayment?
+16. How do I submit an application for borrower defense to repayment?

-17. What materials do I send to submit a claim before the process is announced?
+17. What type of information do I send to submit in an application before the process is announced?

-In your borrower defense to repayment submission materials, you should include the following, at a minimum:
+In your borrower defense to repayment application that you may fill out via this attestation form, you will be asked to include the following information, at a minimum:

 - A statement that the borrower wishes to assert a borrower defense to repayment based on state law